F.W. Olin Hall: Architecture

-G. Cabell “Cab” Childress IV is responsible for designing numerous buildings on the University of Denver's Campus.
+G. Cabell "Cab" Childress IV is responsible for designing numerous buildings on the University of Denver's Campus.
 Daniel Ritchie, who became DU's chancellor in 1989, named Childress the university architect in 1994, which he held until he retired in 1999.
 Childress was, however, consulting with the university as the school's architect emeritus until he died on November 17, 2006.

 The American Institute of Architects awarded him Denver Architect of the Year and Colorado Architect of the Year in 2003.

-Childress is most famous for conceptualizing the University of Denver's 450 million dollar makeover, which is still going on today.
-His idea was inspired by the past in his attempt to connect the old with the new, or what some call the “Harvard of the West.”
+Childress is most famous for conceptualizing the University of Denver's $450 million makeover, which is still going on today.
+His idea was inspired by the past in his attempt to connect the old with the new, or what some call the "Harvard of the West."
 Some say that this has created a classical, somewhat nostalgic aesthetic to Denver's campus.

 The copper-domed structure that adorns F.W.
 Olin Hall set the tone for the designs of other buildings constructed on campus since its establishment in 1997.
 Robert Coombe, the university's chancellor today, oversaw the building's construction.

 Due to chemical weathering, the coppered dome now appears to have a more brownish black color.
 When it rains or snows, carbonic acid is created due to the water's reaction with the carbon dioxide in the atmosphere.

 This carbonic acid creates copper carbonate, which is responsible for the brown and black layer that has continued to cover the copper cupola for over thirteen years.

 Childress is also responsible for the architectural design behind the Daniel L. Ritchie Center for Sports and Fitness, and the Newman Center for the Performing Arts.